Leadership Program

 Leadership Program Information

-Kamp Kiwanis Leadership Programs are fully subsidized summer leadership experiences provided by Project Kampfire for youth who are finishing Grade 7-11.
+Kamp Kiwanis Leadership Programs are fully subsidized summer leadership experiences provided by Project Kampfire for youth who are finishing Grade 8-11.
+Programs are between 7 to 16 days long.

-• SITES (Setting Off in Training for Excellence) for students finishing Grade 9: July 11-18
+• July 3-9: SITES (Setting Off in Training for Excellence) for 15 year olds

-• KITES (Kounsellors in Training for Excellence) for students finishing Grade 11: August 13-20
+• August 2-17: KITES (Kounsellors in Training for Excellence) for 17 year olds

 Program Specifics